niccokunzmann/open-web-calendar/README.md

 - v1.27 (unreleased)
   - Browser tests run with Firefox and Chrome, see [PR 272](https://github.com/niccokunzmann/open-web-calendar/pull/272)
+  - Add responsive layout, see [PR 273](https://github.com/niccokunzmann/open-web-calendar/pull/273)
+    - Remove tooltip on touch devices as it overlaps with the quick info
+    - Expose `compact_layout_width` parameter so you can change when to compact the layout, default is 600px width
 - v1.26
   - Use HTML color chooser for custom CSS
   - Add a red bar at the current time in the week view and the day view, see [PR 265](https://github.com/niccokunzmann/open-web-calendar/pull/265).